AdityaVijay1/CMSLearningJournal/assignment-1-learning-journal.md

 Behavioral: <br>
 a) Regular coffee drinkers and smokers <br>
-b) Individuals looking for a variety of coffee and drink options <br>
+b) Customers interested in a kid-friendly environment <br>
-c) Customers interested in a kid-friendly environment <br>
+c) Individuals looking for a variety of coffee and drink options <br>
 d) Place for networking and socializing <br>

 ## Targeting
 Brews & Bubbles Bistro aims to target the following segments:

 a) Families with Children:
-Offering a diverse menu, including kid-friendly drinks.
+Offering a diverse menu, including kid-friendly drinks and snacks.
 Creating a welcoming ambiance for families.
 <br>
 b) Coffee Enthusiasts: